PA DSS vs. PCI DSS: Who Needs to Comply & What Are the Requirements?

 Before we dig into the differences between PA DSS and PCI DSS, it’s important to understand how the two standards overlap.

-PA DSS is one branch of the PCI Security Standards.
-A business that uses a PA DSS compliant payment application is not compliant with PCI DSS as a whole and would still need to adhere to the 12 PCI DSS requirements.
+PA DSS was one branch of the PCI Security Standards.
+A business that used a PA DSS compliant payment application was not compliant with PCI DSS as a whole and would still need to adhere to the 12 PCI DSS requirements

-All businesses that store, transmit, or process cardholder data are considered in scope for PCI DSS — including business that use a PA DSS compliant payment application.
-PA DSS requires that software vendors develop an implementation guide that businesses must follow when implementing the payment application.
+All businesses that store, transmit, or process cardholder data are considered in scope for PCI DSS — which included business that used a PA DSS compliant payment application.
+PA DSS required that software vendors develop an implementation guide that businesses must follow when implementing the payment application.

 Below, we break down the main differences between the two standards.